This is the multi-page printable view of this section. Click here to print.

 KIA0106 - Service Account not found for this principal

-AuthorizationPolicy has a Source field, where specifies the source identities of a request.
-In a Source field it accepts the principals, a list of peer identities derived from the peer certificate.
-The peer identity is in the format of <TRUST_DOMAIN>/ns/<NAMESPACE>/sa/<SERVICE_ACCOUNT>, for example, cluster.local/ns/default/sa/productpage.
+AuthorizationPolicy has a Source field which specifies the source identities of a request.
+The Source field allows principals to be specified - a list of peer identities derived from the peer certificate.
+A peer identity is in the format of <TRUST_DOMAIN>/ns/<NAMESPACE>/sa/<SERVICE_ACCOUNT>, for example, cluster.local/ns/default/sa/productpage.

-A validation Error message on a principal value means, that the specified Service Account was not found in a given Namespace.
+A validation Error message on a principal value means that, while the specified Service Account may exist, it is not referenced by any Pod in the system.

 Resolution

-Correct the principal to refer to existing Service Account, make sure that the value is in correct format without a typo.
+Correct the principal to refer to an existing Service Account, make sure that the value is in correct format without a typo, and make sure at least one Pod references the Service Account.

 Severity